Stutz Blackhawk: Design and manufacturing

-With an extra heavy gauge steel body handmade at Carrozzeria Padane in Modena, Italy, and from 1972 at Carrozzeria Saturn in Cavallermaggiore, near Torino, Italy, and greater than 19 ft long, the production Blackhawk uses Pontiac Grand Prix running gear, Pontiac's 7.5 L (455 in³) V8 engine, and a GM TH400 three-speed automatic transmission.
-Its driveline being a RWD.
+With an extra heavy gauge steel body, the Blackhawk measures greater than 19 ft long.
+Production Blackhawks used Pontiac Grand Prix running gear, Pontiac's 7.5 L (455 in3) V8 engine, a GM TH400 three-speed automatic transmission, and rear-wheel drive.
 With its engine tuned to produce 425 hp and 420 lbft, the 5000 lb Blackhawk can accelerate to 60 mi/h in 8.4 seconds with a 130 mi/h top speed, delivering eight miles per gallon (30 L/100 km).

-Later Blackhawks use Pontiac's 403 and 350.
+Later Blackhawks use Pontiac's 403 and 350 V8 engines.
 Also Ford, Chevrolet and Cadillac engines were used.
-The handbuilt Blackhawk has 18 to 22 hand-rubbed lacquer paint coats that took six weeks to apply.
+The handbuilt Blackhawk received 18 to 22 hand-rubbed lacquer paint coats that took six weeks to apply.
 Total production time for each vehicle was over 1500 man-hours.
-In 1980, the Blackhawk was redesigned for the Pontiac Bonneville chassis and 1985, the Oldsmobile Delta 88/Buick LeSabre Chassis.

 Special features

-Exner's design included a spare tire that protruded through the trunklid and freestanding headlamps.
+Exner's design included a spare tire that protruded through the trunk lid and freestanding headlamps.
 The fuel filler cap is positioned inside the spare tire on the first models.
 The interior includes 24-carat gold plated trim and bird's eye maple or burled walnut and redwood, Connolly leather seats and dash, instrument markings in both English and Italian, fine wool or mink carpeting and headlining, a cigar lighter, and a liquor cabinet in the back.
 There is a clock in the steering wheel hub on some later models.
-Other special features include automatic headlamp controls with twilight sensor, cornering lamps, bilevel automatic airconditioning, Superlift air adjustable shockabsorbers, Safe-T-Track limited slip differential, an electric sunroof, cruise control, central locking, a burglar alarm, non-functional exhaust side pipes, and a high-end Lear Jet AM/FM eight-track quadraphonic sound system.
+Other special features include automatic headlamp controls with twilight sensor, cornering lamps, bilevel automatic air conditioning, Superlift air adjustable shock absorbers, Safe-T-Track limited slip differential, an electric sunroof, cruise control, central locking, a burglar alarm, non-functional exhaust side pipes, and a high-end Lear Jet AM/FM eight-track quadraphonic sound system.
 The first models rolled on special 17-inch Firestone LXX run-flat tires and rims.
 These were taken off the market however as they turned out to be unsafe.